Fr330hfr33

 SHA-256:

-The release has passed functional, USB disconnect/reconnect, persistence, extended-running, and processor-stress hardware tests.
+The release has passed functional, USB disconnect/reconnect, persistence, extended-running, processor-stress, Swing, pitch-bend, sequencer-rest, sustain-pedal, Intensity, and editor workflow hardware tests.

 Playing the card